rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

 First, you are using the `signIn` mutation to login a user to the application.
-The login is fulfilled once a token is returned.
+The login is fulfilled once the token is returned.
 The token can then be used for every other GraphQL operation.
 In this case, it is used for the `deleteUser` mutation.
-However, in the end the mutation should fail, because the logged in user is not an admin user.
-You can try the same scenario on your own with an admin user instead for testing the happy path by reusing the APIs.
+The mutation still fails, however, because the current user is not admin.
+You can try the same scenario on your own with an admin to test the simple path for reusing APIs.

 {{< highlight javascript >}}
 users